iamtheblackunicorn/TermStyle/README.md

 ##### Map<String, dynamic> emojiDataBase()

-This method returns a database of 33 select emojis in form of a map in three select categories.
+This method returns a database of 44 select emojis in form of a map in four select categories.

 ##### String getEmoji(String emoji)